 WESM's overall goals are to provide listeners with programs that not only entertain, but also enlighten and generate conversations about the world at large through culturally significant platforms such as music (jazz, blues, modern gospel, R&B, world) and various news programs from NPR, PRX, and APM.
 How we engage our listeners is largely through the lens of what our listeners want and our affiliation with our licensee, the University of Maryland Eastern Shore (a historically black institution).
 We engage our listening audience in a variety of ways including listener surveys, social media, and some community functions (i.e. music festivals).
 The feedback we have received indicates that culturally significant American music like jazz has a place here on the Delmarva Peninsula because there are no other local radio stations (public or commercial) that are willing to devote most of their programming to that genre in a way that WESM does.
-Also, since WESM is located at an HBCU campus, we have taken advantage of opportunities to target minorities (domestic and international people of color and women) with educational radio programs that may be of some impact to them.
-In FY '22 WESM added Our Body Politic to its lineup and welcomed a new, local gospel host.
+Also, since WESM is located at an HBCU campus, we have taken advantage of opportunities to target minorities (domestic and international people of color and women) with educational radio programs that may be of some impact to them, In 2023 our gospel host began hosting our morning jazz show part time.
 We supplement our regular programming with special programs from PRX to meet these goals.
 In addition, WESM also simulcasts its broadcast through its audio stream (Triton Digital), casting a wider net outside the local community.
+Since 2020, the live music programs on WESM are also broadcast on our collaborative partner, WSDL.